 - Land-Based Enforcement

-- Slot halls, bingo venues, and any future land-based casinos must also enforce the gambling credit cards Sweden ban.
+- Physical places like slot halls, bingo venues or any future land casinos must follow the gambling credit cards Sweden ban too.

 Why Sweden Is Expanding the Credit Ban

-- International Alignment: Countries like Norway and the UK have already implemented similar bans.
+- International Alignment โ Norway and the UK already have similar bans running.

 Impacts on Players